robstarbuck/content.robstarbuck.uk/count-to-1023-on-two-hands/index.md

 To avoid totalling these numbers it's easier to take our [11th value 1024](https://robstarbuck.github.io/finbin/?initialBinaryValue=1024&maxBinaryValue=2047) and minus one.

-We can the parity of these values can be proven in JS.
+The parity of these values can be proven in JS.

 ```js
 (1023).toString(2);